 }

-Leaving out the import statements, the Python script consists off five lines, whereas the Go snippet needed ten lines of code to perform the same actions (make HTTP request and parse response).Â
+Excluding the import statements, the Python script consists of five lines, whereas the Go snippet requires ten lines of code to perform the same actions (make an HTTP request and parse the response).

 You could argue that things could be simpler in both cases.
 But the overall picture remains the same.
-Python's simplicity and high-level abstractions (Requests and BeautifulSoup) allow for concise code.
-On the other hand, Go is just more verbose.Â
+Python's simplicity and high-level abstractions (such as Requests and BeautifulSoup) allow for concise code.
+On the other hand, Golang is just more verbose.

 They Can Both Render Javascript

 Both Python and Go can render JavaScript.
-This functionality is crucial because many modern websites rely on JavaScript to display content or load data based on user actions.
-Therefore, you must execute the JavaScript code to gain access to such content.Â
+This functionality is crucial because many modern websites rely on JavaScript to display content or load data in response to user actions.
+Therefore, you must execute the JavaScript code to gain access to such content.

-Python offers different libraries enabling you to render web pages like a browser.
-Some of these include Selenium, Playwright, Splash.
-To learn more, check out our Selenium web scraping guide in Python.Â
+Python offers various libraries that enable you to render web pages as a browser would.
+Some of these include Selenium and Playwright.

 Python’s Community Provides Extensive Support and Resources

 It's no secret that Python has one of the largest and most active developer communities among programming languages.
-It's widely adopted, even for web scraping, with popular libraries like Requests recording over 2.7 million GitHub users.Â
+It's widely adopted, even for web scraping, with popular libraries like Requests, which has over 54k GitHub stars.

 This large community translates into extensive support and resources.
-The community has garnered a vast knowledge base, including tutorials, documentation, blogs, etc. Also, platforms like StackOverflow, Reddit, and Ycombinator are filled with learning resources and developers willing to provide support.Â
+The community has built a vast knowledge base, including tutorials, documentation and blogs.
+Also, platforms like Stack Overflow, Reddit, and Y Combinator are filled with learning resources and developers willing to provide support.

 While Python benefits from a large and established community, Go, a relatively newer language, is still growing.
 Its community, support, and available resources may not be as extensive as Python's.